MohitDhungana/duplicate_question_detection/README.md

 keras functional API usage example(THIS IS DOPE)

 by Subin
-* need to add Project and Project/Pickle in My drive if you want to use SubindQd (note:the name should be in the specified combination of upper and lower case characters)
+* need to add Project and Project/Pickle in My drive if you want to use SubindQd (note:the name should be in the specified combination of upper and lower case characters) also need to change id